-Miklós Szentkuthy is our featured author.
+Miklós Szentkuthy is one of our featured authors.
 As the writer of such singular works as Prae, Towards the One & Only Metaphor, and the epic 10-volume St. Orpheus Breviary, amongst numerous others, Szentkuthy is recognized as one of the most prodigious and daring Hungarian writers of the 20th century.

 Often compared to Musil and Proust, many see him as so sui generis that it is misguided to refer to him as the Hungarian Joyce, which is frequently done, and more accurate to see him as nothing but the Hungarian Szentkuthy.
 When disputing comparisons of Prae to Ulysses and À la recherche du temps perdu, Hungarian critic Ferenc Takács argues that a “more accurate description of [Prae’s] fictional mode could be Northrop Frye’s ‘anatomy’ or ‘Menippean satire’: the basic concern of the book is intellectual, its pervading mood is that of the comedy of ideas; ultimately, Prae is a huge mock-encyclopaedia of whatever we know (or its author knows) about mind and matter, history and self, language and reality, fact and fiction, man and woman.”
 It is a kind of anatomy as Takács notes, similar in kind to those of “Lucian, Rabelais, and, more particularly, Burton’s Anatomy of Melancholy.”